CuriosityGym/Binary-Cards/README.md

 The 6 images in the git repo are generated for maximum number 49.
 You can re run the program by changing that variable to generate a different set of cards.

+A pdf has been added which you can print on a a4 sized sheet of paper, cut and then use.